Written by Tenley Haraldson.

 2. Toothbrush Holders

-According to the NSF study we previously mentioned, your toothbrush holder is the #3 germiest place in your home.
-More than 25% of them contain coliform and 14% contain Staphylococcus aureus (staph).
+Your toothbrush holder is the #3 germiest place in your home.
+More than 25% of contain coliform and 14% contain Staphylococcus aureus (staph).

-To disinfect your toothbrush holder, immerse it in equal parts water and white vinegar for 1-2 minutes.
-Using an old toothbrush or pipe cleaner, scrub dirt and debris.
+To disinfect your toothbrush holder (and kill strep bacteria on surfaces), immerse it in equal parts water and white vinegar for 1-2 minutes.
+Using an old toothbrush, scrub dirt and debris.
 Rinse under hot water and allow it to dry.
 If your toothbrush holder is dishwasher-safe, run it through a cycle (along with your toothbrushes) every week.

 Pro Tip: Keep toothbrushes in dry, open-air containers that are as far from the toilet and sink areas as possible.

 3. Bath Toys

-Ever squeezed out a bath toy to discover that it’s full of gunk?
+Ever squeezed a bath toy and discovered that it’s full of gunk?
 That’s mold and bacteria.
 As plastic bath toys sit in water, they release carbon which promotes the growth of microbes and biofilm.
-That’s not even including microorganisms from the human body – yuck!
+That’s before microorganisms from the human body are involved – yuck!

-To clean bath toys, “dishwasher-safe” objects can be run through a cycle (on the top rack).
+Since young children tend to put things in their mouths, they’re likely ingesting some of those organisms.
+Dishwasher-safe bath toys can be run through a cycle (on the top rack).
 Others can be cleaned by hand with an old toothbrush soaked in dish soap and water.

 The Germiest Places in Your Bedroom